-I found travelling to Japan wasn’t as easy as landing, then starting your trip there and then.
+I found travelling to Japan wasn’t as easy as landing, then starting the trip.
 There were quite a few things I needed to plan before I arrived.
-I realised after my first trip, that I missed out on a lot of great things; because, I didn’t plan and pre-book some of the unique attractions.
+I realised after my first trip, that I’d missed out on a lot of great things; because, I didn’t plan or pre-book some of the unique attractions.

 Buy a Japan Rail Pass

-The pass allows access to shinkansen (bullet trains), limited express, express, rapid and local trains.
-It will also cover you on some local JR bus services, (not on highway buses), Tokyo monorail to and from Haneda Airport, and the ferry to Miyajima from Hiroshima.
+It will allow access to shinkansen (bullet trains), limited express, express, rapid and local trains.
+As well as some local JR bus services, (not on highway buses), Tokyo monorail to and from Haneda Airport, and the ferry to Miyajima from Hiroshima.

 It must be purchase outside of Japan, a voucher pack will be posted to your country of residence, which then has a 3 month expiry.
-You must travel to Japan and exchange the voucher within 3 months of the date of issue.
-You must also be a non-japanese national travelling to Japan on a temporary visa.
+You must travel to Japan and exchange the voucher within 3 months of the date of issue, and is only available non-Japanese nationals travelling to Japan on a temporary visa.
 For more information and to purchase a JR Pass you can click here.

 The voucher can be exchanged at the airport on arrival, once exchanged the date cannot be altered.